OpenGrade

 Main Flow

-- Landlord creates a new check, entering tenant's email and a label
+- Client creates a new check, entering applicant's email and a label

-- System generates unique check link and sends it to tenant's email
+- System generates unique check link and sends it to applicant's email

-- Tenant opens the link and verifies their email address via OTP
+- Applicant opens the link and verifies their email address via OTP

-- Tenant reads and accepts the legal attestation
+- Applicant reads and accepts the legal attestation

-- Tenant authenticates with their bank via Open Finance OAuth
+- Applicant authenticates with their bank via Open Finance OAuth

 - System fetches financial data and computes score in-memory

-- Score (traffic-light + factors) is displayed to landlord and emailed to tenant
+- Score (traffic-light + factors) is displayed to client and emailed to applicant

 Alternative Flows